 Advisor: Lauren Young

 As a service club, the Art Club focuses on projects for the community.
-Made up of fourth graders, the group makes posters, participates in art contests and invitationals, such as the Martin Luther King Jr. Invitational at Siena College, and enters the Albany Institute's Annual Festival of Trees.
+Made up of fourth graders, the group makes posters, participates in art contests and invitational, such as the Martin Luther King, Jr. Invitational at Siena College, and enters the Albany Institute’s Annual Festival of Trees.
 The most involved and rewarding projects involves creating the centerpieces for the RCS Volunteer Dinner.
 The group meets during recess and holds various fundraisers to purchase materials needed for their projects.

-Advisor: Ben Rau and Jennifer Wolfe
+Advisors: Terri Burns and Jennifer Wolfe

-Environmental Club meets on Thursdays throughout the year and is open to all third, fourth and fifth grade students.
+Environmental Club meets on Thursdays throughout the school year and is open to all third, fourth, and fifth graders.
 Students have the opportunity to become more educated on ways to help and protect our environment in our everyday lives.
 In order to spread awareness in the community the students will participate in recycling and the Earth Day Groceries Project.
 This is a cost-free environmental awareness project in which students decorate paper grocery bags with environmental messages for Earth Day.
-After students have decorated the bags they bring them back to the grocery store, where they are used during the week of Earth Day, which is celebrated on April 22nd every year.
+After students have decorated the bags they bring them back to the grocery store, where they are used during the week of Earth Day, which is celebrated on April 22 every year.
 In addition, students will help maintain the school garden, participate in environmental awareness activities, conduct research on the effects of habitat destruction and visit the nature trail to learn about Ecology.

-Advisor: Elyse Loughlin and Brandon Herwick
+Advisors: Elyse Loughlin and Brandon Herwick

-Advisor: Deb Conti and Laura Daley
+Advisors: Deb Conti and Laura Daley

 Advisor: Elyse Loughlin

-Advisor: Kathy Baumgras and Liz Campbell
+Advisors: Kathy Baumgras and Liz Campbell

-This club consists of fifth grade students who are involved in the planning, advertising, sales, photography, and layout of the school yearbook.
+This club consist of fifth grade students who are involved in the planning, advertising, sales, photography, and layout of the school yearbook.
 The club meets after school on select Wednesdays twice a month to work on the yearbook.
 The club also sponsors fundraisers to help reduce the cost of the yearbooks and pay for extra yearbooks to sell in June for those who did not order one.